 I just completed Goldman Sachs’ OA.
-My SDE HackerRank test included the following two problems.
+My SDE HackerRank test included two problems.
+The first problem was medium difficulty, and the second was a finance-related algorithm problem, also of medium difficulty.

 Description: Given a transaction value array and an integer k, count the number of consecutive segments of exactly k transactions that are strictly increasing.